AitoDotAI/aito-python-tools/docs/source/cli/cli.rst

 **Note**: All of the following operations require read-write key

-Quick add a table
+Quick Add a Table
 ^^^^^^^^^^^^^^^^^
 Infer a table schema based on the given file, create a table using the file name and upload the file content to the created table::

       $aito database quick-add-table path/to/tableEntries.json

-Create a table
+Create a Table
 ^^^^^^^^^^^^^^
 Create a table using the given Aito table schema::

       $ aito database create-table tableName path/to/tableSchema.json

-Batch upload
+Batch Upload
 ^^^^^^^^^^^^

 Upload entries to an *existing* table (a table of which `schema has been created <https://aito.ai/docs/api/#put-api-v1-schema>`_) in your Aito instance::